mituldaundkar/Dodo-DevOps-Assessments/README.md

 # Dodo-DevOps-Assessments

-This is the submission of Mitul Daundkar for DODO PAYMENTS DevOps & Security role.
+This is the submission of Mitul Daundkar for DODO PAYMENTS DevOps & Security Engineer role.

 This repository contains:
 - Task 1